paradisetechsoftsolutions/Kubernetes_Structure/README.md

 The container runtime is the software that is responsible for running containers.
 Kubernetes supports several runtimes: Docker, containerd, cri-o, rktlet and any implementation of the Kubernetes CRI (Container Runtime Interface).</br>

-<li><strong>kubectl</li></strong>
+<li><strong>Kubectl</li></strong>
-is a command line tool that interacts with kube-apiserver and send commands to the master node.
+It is a command line tool that interacts with kube-apiserver and send commands to the master node.
 Each command is converted into an API call.

 </ol>